Counseling Services General Information

 • If you need psychiatric consultation outside of the academic year or need referral to a provider

-• If you need documentation for accommodations through the Office of Accessibility Resources
+• If you need documentation for accommodations through the Office of Accessibility Resources or any outside agency

 • If you are residing outside of Massachusetts for telehealth sessions in a location where it is not permissible for us to provide ongoing treatment by telehealth